 Dear Friends and Neighbors,

 Lawmakers completed their business in Olympia on March 29 after 60 days of a regular session and 20 days of a special session.
 Due to election-year restrictions, today is the last day I can send an e-newsletter until December.
 I wanted to take this opportunity to reflect upon the 2015 and 2016 sessions.
-While we didn't get everything we wanted, and it took three special sessions last year and one this year, I believe we have had some phenomenal successes in the state Legislature during this past biennium.
+While we didn't get everything we wanted, and it took three special sessions last year and one this year, I believe we

 The makeup of the Legislature helped to bring us closer to our goals